Skip to main content

 In men, testosterone plays a crucial role, both directly and indirectly.
 Testosterone supports the activity of osteoblasts, promoting bone formation.
 Additionally, a portion of testosterone is converted into estrogen within the male body through a process called aromatization, and this estrogen provides the same protective, antiresorptive benefits seen in women.

-Therefore, the age-related decline in testosterone, known as andropause, contributes to bone loss through a dual mechanism ∞ reduced and increased bone resorption.
+Therefore, the age-related decline in testosterone, known as andropause, contributes to bone loss through a dual mechanism ∞ reduced bone formation and increased bone resorption.
 The structural integrity of the skeleton begins to diminish as the hormonal support system wanes.

 The Cellular Conversation